kyma-incubator/compass/docs/README.md

 ```
   ├── archive                  # Directory for archived documents
   ├── compass                  # Overarching Compass documentation
   ├── connector                # Documentation for the Connector component
+  ├── integration-system       # Documentation for the Integration System component
   ├── investigations           # Directory for conducted investigations
-  └── provisioner              # Documentation for the Provisioner component
+  ├── provisioner              # Documentation for the Provisioner component
+  └── runtime-agent            # Documentation for the Runtime Agent component
 ```

 ## Development